Aletsch

 Later there will be a tunnel of about 1 km which will lead to the

-artificial lake and the Gletscherstube (little Restaurant).
+artificial lake and the Gletscherstube (Restaurant).

 From Taelligrat we enjoy a fantastic view: the Aletsch glacier, Jungfrau region, Strahlhorn